 For some companies, the first component (dividend yield) is substantial.
-For others, such as Microsoft for the first 20 years, it isn't, as all of the return comes from the second component (growth in intrinsic value per fully diluted share) as the software giant grew to tens of billions of dollars in net income per annum.
+For others, such as Microsoft for over 25 years, it isn't, as all of the return comes from the second component (growth in intrinsic value per fully diluted share) as the software giant grew to of billions of dollars in net income per annum.

 At all times, the third component, the valuation multiple, is fluctuating.
-However, it has averaged 14.5 times earnings for the past 200 or so years in the United States.
+However, it has averaged 15 times earnings historically in the United States.
 That is, the market has historically been willing to pay $15 for every $1.00 in net profit a firm generates.

 Projecting Future Returns from Stock Market Investments

 The future value of stock must equal the sum of three components: The initial dividend yield on cost; the growth in intrinsic value per share (for most firms, this amounts to the growth in earnings per share on a fully diluted basis); and the change in the valuation applied to the firm's earnings or other assets, often measured by the price-to-earnings ratio.

 The historical price-to-earnings ratio for the stock market is 15.
 And let's say the S&P 500 is valued slightly lower at a p/e of 14.07.

 At those prices, there's considerable evidence that an investor buying and holding a low-cost index fund such as the S&P 500 for the next 25-plus years and reinvesting all dividends has a good probability of earning the historical real (inflation-adjusted) rate of return on capital of 7% compounded annually.
 In terms of purchasing power, that would turn every $10,000 invested into $54,274 before taxes, which might not be owed if you held your securities through a tax-advantaged account such as a Roth 401(k) or Roth IRA.